mgoerens/my-chart-verifier/docs/helm-chart-checks.md

 Note: Error and warning messages are also output to stderr and are not suppressed by the ```-E``` option.

-### Using the `chart-verifier` binary for Helm chart checks (Linux only)
+### Using the `my-chart-verifier` binary for Helm chart checks (Linux only)

-Alternatively, download `chart-verifier` binary from the [release page](https://github.com/redhat-certification/chart-verifier/releases), unzip the tarball with `tar zxvf <tarball>`, and run `./chart-verifier verify` under the unzipped directory to perform Helm chart checks.
+Alternatively, download `my-chart-verifier` binary from the [release page](https://github.com/redhat-certification/my-chart-verifier/releases), unzip the tarball with `tar zxvf <tarball>`, and run `./my-chart-verifier verify` under the unzipped directory to perform Helm chart checks.
 Refer to the [procedures](#procedure) in the podman/docker section, for example,

 ```
 $ podman run --rm -i                                  \
         -e KUBECONFIG=/.kube/config                   \
         -v "${HOME}/.kube":/.kube:z                   \
-        "quay.io/redhat-certification/chart-verifier" \
+        "quay.io/redhat-certification/my-chart-verifier" \
         verify                                        \
         <chart-uri>
 ```